michelepatella/mmeletricarservice.it/README.md

 <br>

-> - Lazy loading
-> - Modern image format (AVIF)
-> - Optimized for Lighthouse metrics
-> - Session caching of used car data
 > - React Query for efficient data fetching and caching
+> - Vercel caches static contents and serverless function's responses at the edge
+> - Efficient serverless functions consume resources only when invoked
+> - Indexes on tables to improve query performance
+> - Lazy loading, AVIF images, and other optimizations boost Lighthouse scores
+> - Automated CI/CD streamlines the entire development cycle
+> ...
 </details>

 <details>